tatianegercina/FinTech/01-Lesson-Plans/11-Classification/Supplemental/StudentGuide.md

 <details>
 <summary>
  How do you preprocess data for classification?</summary>
 Most categorical data is text based and must be converted to numerical so that computations can be ran.
-For example ir your categories are male and female, you could convert them to 0 and 1.  scikit-learn offers functions that can handle this conversion simply.
+For example, if your categories are male and female, you could convert them to 0 and 1.  scikit-learn offers functions that can handle this conversion simply.
 Two options are `.LabelEncoder()` and `OneHotEncoder()`.

 <blockquote>
 <details>
 <summary>Preprocessing Target Data</summary>

-Using the .`Labelencoder()` method from scikit-learn we can convert categorical data to numberical.
+Using the .`Labelencoder()` method from scikit-learn we can convert categorical data to numerical.
 We begin with a simple DataFrame showing 6 countries:

 ![country_df1](Images/country_df1.PNG)

-Then we import `LabelEncoder` from sklern.preprocessing, after which we instantiate the `.LabelEncoder()` object, run a `.fit()` then `.transform()`.
+Then we import `LabelEncoder` from sklearn.preprocessing, after which we instantiate the `.LabelEncoder()` object, run a `.fit()` then `.transform()`.
 The results are stored in a new variable `encoded_y` and inserted into a new DataFrame.

 ```python
 from sklearn.preprocessing import LabelEncoder